 I am in my 36th year at Holy Childhood School.
 This has really been my home away from home, since I am a Holy Childhood graduate, as well as my father and daughter.
 I graduated from Blackburn College with a B.A. in Elementary Education and concentrations in Spanish and Psychology.

-I am married to my husband, Brett, and have a daughter, Elizabeth, and son-in-law, Trevor.
+My husband, Brett, and I have a daughter, Elizabeth, and son-in-law, Trevor.
 I am the proud grandmother of Liam and Samuel.

 I enjoy reading, cooking, and spoiling my grandsons!

 7th- 1st & 2nd trip to the Butterfly House